xinity/custom-gitlab/doc/charts/gitlab/unicorn/README.md

 #### host

 The external hostname to use for providing docker commands to users in the GitLab UI.
+Falls back to the value set in the `registryHost` template.
+Which determines the registry hostname based on the values set in `global.hosts`.
+See the [Globals Documentation][globals] for more information.

 #### port